blackmann/story_view/README.md

     controller: controller, // pass controller here too
     repeat: true, // should the stories be slid forever
     onStoryShow: (s) {notifyServer(s)},
+    onStoryShowWithDirection: (s, d) {}, // Display the movement when its change to another story
+    onStoryClick: (d) {}, // Display the movement clicked
     onComplete: () {},
     onVerticalSwipeComplete: (direction) {
       if (direction == Direction.down) {